|– No contracts

 – No risk-free trial

 If you're in the market for a medical alert system, chances are you've heard of MobileHelp and Medical Guardian, two of the nation's largest and most reputable medical alert companies.
 Both providers rank in our top picks for medical alert providers, so you'll be in good hands either way.
 Overall, MobileHelp is best for spouses or roommates, while Medical Guardian is our pick for high-tech features and sleek systems.
-Below, we'll get into all the advantages and drawbacks for both providers so you can choose the one that's right for you.
+Below, we'll get into all the advantages and drawbacks of both providers so you can choose the one that's right for you.

 MobileHelp not only builds medical alert systems for its customers but also manufactures systems for other U.S. providers, which just goes to show that their equipment is high-quality and reliable.
 The company is one of the country's top five medical alert providers in terms of revenue and has been in operation since 2006.
 MobileHelp offers a range of eight affordable systems, including a few unique two-for-one systems for spouses or roommates.

 Medical Guardian has been serving seniors since 2006.
 The company is known for its highly-trained operators, cutting-edge technology, and sleek systems.
 Over 200,000 older adults across the country currently subscribe to one of Medical Guardian's five alert system options.
 Customers can rest easy knowing the company's U.S.-based monitoring center has received several industry certifications for reliability, excellence, and safety, including TMA Five Diamond, UL Listed, and ESA Security certifications.

 |Rates starting at||$19.95 per month||$29.95 per month*|